natesampo/Discrete-Final-Project/README.md

 Cons: Average team score is often lower than some other algorithms, sometimes ignores partner preferences of the same major

+### Use Cases

+We've identified several potential use cases for our algorithms based upon teaming in classes at Olin.
+We hope these suggestions will help provide some insight into which algorithms work best under what conditions.

+#### Design Nature (DesNat)
+* Team members don't know each other well
+* Team members don't know much about the projects

+**Greedy Clique Selection**

+Because this algorithm typically only takes skill orthogonality into consideration and often disregards partner and project preferences, it makes sense to use it in a situation where partner and projects preferences mean little, as this is the students' first semester at Olin.

+#### Products and Markets (PnM)
+* Team member skills don't matter as much
+* Partner and project preferences matter

+**Colored Cliques** or **Greedy Clique Creation**

+As Products and Markets is not a typical Engineering course, Engineering skills matter little.
+Partner and projects preferences weigh heavily into successful teaming here and the two algorithms that accomplish those best are Greedy Clique Creation and Colored Cliques.

+#### Principles of Engineering (PoE)
+* Team member skills are very important
+* Silver bullets are especially important
+* Partner and project preferences are less important

+**Greedy Clique Selection**

+For a successful teaming experience in Principles of Engineering, it is integral that teams' skills are well balanced and as high as possible.
+Because Greedy Clique Selection accomplishes creating the highest average team skills while maintaining a low standard deviation, we recommend its use here.

+#### Senior Capstone Program (SCOPE)
+* Team member skills are somewhat important
+* Silver bullets are especially important
+* Partner and project preferences are important

+**Colored Cliques**

+For teaming in SCOPE, we are looking for an algorithm that accomplishes most partner and project preferences, while maintaining a relatively even distribution of teams.
+The algorithm that does this best is Colored Cliques, thus our recommendation for its use in SCOPE.

 # Annotated Bibliography
 #### Anderson, R. (n.d.).
 Windows.
 Retrieved December 11, 2018, from http://everythingcomputerscience.com/algorithms/Greedy_Algorithm.html
 We were looking for a good overview of what a greedy algorithm was, and found this website.
 It has an overall good overview of it as well as some source code that we could reference outside of our personal experiences.
 As all team members were familiar at a high level with how to write different greedy algorithms, the heart of the discussion we typically faced was what should we be focusing on while creating cliques.  <br/><br/>